fenimore/DemocracyDroid/README.md

 - Democracy Now!
 CC BY-NC-ND 3.0 US
 - Jsoup MIT

-## Bug Fixes for 1.5.2
+## Bug Fixes for 1.6.0
-- Unicode support for viewing Transcripts
-- Downloads list includes post-show podcasts
-- Broadcast listview doesn't cut off titles
-- Remove broken blog feed tab
-- Fix transcript 'headline' formatting confusion...
+- Today's Broadcast (updating the feed before the official RSS feed does) actually works
+- Audio broadcasts are no longer offset

-## New Features 1.5.2
+## New Features 1.6.0
-- Add alert dialog for clear all
+- New Preferences have been implemented
+- A progressbar indicates loading
+- Even fewer crashes!

 ## Bugs
-- When swiping through tabs, listviews duplicate
-   - But website isn't getted
+- Can load feed multiple times
 - When scrolling up, list position isn't absolute
   - When formatting 'Headlines', it gets confused...

 ## TODO
 - Stories Thumbnail
-- Blog Activity/ like Stories
 - (More) Parse Downloaded File Label
 - settings
-   - No Images
    - Notifications
 - Fix Live Stream Link?